SSWConsulting/SSW.Rules.Content/rules/technical-overview/rule.md

 ---
 type: rule
-title: Rules to having a good technical overview
+title: Do you have a good technical overview?
 uri: technical-overview
 authors:
   - title: Bryden Oliver